at-gmbh/at-python-template/README.md

 ```
 cookiecutter https://github.com/at-gmbh/at-python-template
 ```
 After running this command, you will be asked questions like the video below is showing.
-The explanation of the choices can be found [here](#choices-explained).
+In the section [Choices explained](#-choices-explained) you can find more information on each item.

 ![image](docs/terminalizer_template_setup.gif "Setup a professional python project in seconds")

 ### Step 3: Navigate to Your Project

 Change your directory to the newly created project.